At 10/28/11 02:15 AM, Afro-mann wrote:

 First, I will present you with the shortened code of conduct for the Barracks, along with links to the relevant FAQ's on our forums.
 You must read them, understand them, and post here again confirming that you accept those principles.
 A simple "yes, I agree" will be sufficient.
 This process serves two purposes:

 1) Ensuring that you're not a "drive-by applicant" who asks to join and then never comes back, and

 2) Ensuring that you know how we operate so there won't be any complications in the future, such as "wait, we're not supposed to be mass voting?".

 After you agree to the code of conduct, the Barracks community will discuss your qualifications and decide whether to allow you into the group.
 Our requirements aren't too strict; beyond the main qualifications of 2500+ B/P and a Bronze Whistle or better, we'll be looking for sufficient post quality (low number of one-liners, intelligent posts that contribute to the topic), helpful reviews, any potentially problematic flashes, stuff like that.
-After discussion and a vote, we'll make the final call and PM you with the results.
+After discussion and a vote, I'll make the final call and PM you with the results.
 Assuming that no objections are raised, the process usually takes a day or two.

 Here is our abbreviated Code of Conduct.
 Read it, learn it, and post again with confirmation of your understanding.
 If you can't abide by these principles, say so.

 This is the foundation of the Elite Guard Barracks.
 All members are expected to give every flash a fair vote, regardless of who made it or what their group affiliations are.
 We do not target any flash group, not favorably or in opposition; our only enemies are those who break the rules of the site, not those who merely bend them.